 Sacramento-San Joaquin Delta Land Use and Boundaries

-The Sacramento-San Joaquin Delta includes approximately 500,000 acres of waterways, levees and farmed lands extending over portions of five counties: Contra Costa, Sacramento, San Joaquin, Solano and Yolo.
+The Sacramento-San Joaquin Delta includes approximately 500,000 acres of waterways, levees and farmed lands extending over portions of six counties: Alameda, Contra Costa, Sacramento, San Joaquin, Solano and Yolo.

 The rich peat soil in the central Delta and the mineral soils in the higher elevations support a strong agricultural economy.
 The Delta islands have access to the fresh waters of the 700 miles of rivers and sloughs lacing the region.
 These waterways and the uplands provide habitat for fish, amphibians, reptiles, mammals, and birds, including several rare and endangered species such as the Delta smelt.